runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 Often have good relations with the Xhao'fae.

 ### Deep Fae

 A more primal offshoot of the Daal'fae, these 'fae live northeast of the Dragonspine mountains, and rarely come into contact with civilized peoples.
 They spend most of their time in full animal form and rarely take human form.
 For the most part they are indistinguishable from direbeasts.
-Deep Fae tribes are about 30% natural shapeshifters and 70% direbeasts.
+Deep Fae tribes are about one-third natural shapeshifters and two-thirds direbeasts.
 Tribes include Deer, Cougar, Bear, and Wolf.
 The Queen of Ravens makes her home in the territory of the Deep Fae.
+Because the wild regions where they live are quite extensive, and are not inhabited by any other sapient peoples apart from dragons, the Deep fae have a rather large population relative to other fae groups, comprising about one fifth of all 'fae.

 ## High fae
 High fae are incredibly powerful shapeshifters capable of taking any number of forms at will.
 High fae are effectively immortal due to their shapeshifting magic, and generally have no 'true' form, although often have a preferred form.
 High fae are quite rare, and most are from the age of the Ældar, before the modern fae tribes were formed, and as such are rather different than modern fae.

-Unlike the High 'jinn, High 'fae rarely take part in modern 'fae society.
+Unlike the High 'jinn who regularly live among modern 'jinn, High 'fae rarely take part in modern 'fae society.

 ## Fae Cities